Schr\"odingerization for quantum linear systems problems with near-optimal dependence on matrix queries: Introduction

 For a general Hermitian matrix, it is unclear whether a Schr\"odingerization-based algorithm can be developed.
 However, it is evident that the inverse matrix $A^{-1}$ can still be represented in the LCHS form from \cite{ACL2023LCH2}, but with a kernel function based on the Fourier approach in \cite{Childs2017QLSA}.
-While this LCHS form provides the steady-state solution for a system of linear ODEs with coefficient matrix $-A^2$ and source term $A\bm{b}$, corresponding to the least-squares equations $A^2\bm{x} = A\bm{b}$, applying Schr\"odingerization to this ODE system is not appropriate, as it results in a significantly larger condition number.
-Inspired by the similarities in the LCHS forms and recognizing that the LCHS method for linear ODEs can be recast as the Schr\"odingerization method, we successfully express the solution $\bm{x}$ as the LCHS of Schr\"odingerization-form problems.
-By applying the Duhamel's principle, we instead reformulate this integral form of the solution as the steady-state solution to a Schr\"odingerization-form problem.
-This highlights the potential of the Schr\"odingerization technique in quantum scientific computation.
+While this LCHS form provides the steady-state solution for a system of linear ODEs with coefficient matrix $-A^2$ and source term $A\bb{b}$, corresponding to the least-squares equations $A^2\bb{x} = A\bb{b}$, applying Schr\"odingerization to this ODE system is not appropriate, as it results in a significantly larger condition number.
+Inspired by the similarities in the LCHS forms and recognizing that the LCHS method for linear ODEs can be recast as the Schr\"odingerization method, we successfully express the solution $\bb{x}$ as the LCHS of Schr\"odingerization-form problems.
 Based on this result, we are in a position to develop a quantum algorithm utilizing the discrete Fourier transform as done for the Schr\"odingerization method.